To our loyal fans,

 - Quentin Snider – has improved his jump shot by adding more lift and arc.

 - Matz Stockman – has made great strides.
-He’s doing things in practice that has all
+He’s doing things in practice that have all

 of us very excited.
 Now he just has to relax when the lights come on.